geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 #### Add Layers

-This action allows to add layers from catalog present in the map
+This action allows to add layers directly to the map by taking them from the Catalogs

 Requirements:

-- the number of values must be even
+- The number of layers should match the number of sources
-- catalog name must be present in the map
+- The source name must match a catalog service name present in the map

 Example:
 ```
 {
     "type": "CATALOG:ADD_LAYERS_FROM_CATALOGS",
-    "layers": ["layer1", "layer2"],
+    "layers": ["workspace1:layer1", "workspace2:layer2"],
     "sources": ["catalog1", "catalog2"]
 }
 ?actions=[{"type":"CATALOG:ADD_LAYERS_FROM_CATALOGS","layers":["layer1", "layer2"],"sources":["catalog1", "catalog2"]}]